charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 This project demonstrates the application of data science techniques to solve real-world business problems in the chatbot industry, providing actionable insights for performance optimization and user experience improvement.

-# to run this project just uploe the data to the database change connect the database in file called db_ustils to you database and run the app.py using streamlit run app.py
+# To run this project, upload the data to your database, update the connection settings in the db_utils file, and then launch the app with the command: streamlit run app.py